Tenet Healthcare Corporation – Consensus Indicates Potential 6.9% Upside

-Tenet Healthcare Corporation with ticker code (THC) have now 16 analysts covering the stock.
-The analyst consensus points to a rating of ‘Hold’.
-The range between the high target price and low target price is between 40 and 20 and has a mean target at 29.81.
-With the stocks previous close at 27.89 this now indicates there is a potential upside of 6.9%.
-The day 50 moving average is 26.21 and the 200 moving average now moves to 22.04.
-The market capitalisation for the company is $3,036m.
-Visit the company website at: http://www.tenethealth.com
+Tenet Healthcare Corporation with ticker code (THC) now have 16 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
+The target price ranges between 40 and 20 and has a mean target at 29.81.
+Now with the previous closing price of 27.89 this is indicating there is a potential upside of 6.9%.
+The 50 day MA is 26.21 while the 200 day moving average is 22.04.
+The market cap for the company is $3,036m.
+Company Website: http://www.tenethealth.com

 Tenet Healthcare Corporation operates as a diversified healthcare services company.
 The company operates through three segments: Hospital Operations and Other, Ambulatory Care, and Conifer.
 Its general hospitals offer acute care services, operating and recovery rooms, radiology and respiratory therapy services, clinical laboratories, and pharmacies.
 The company also provides intensive and critical care, and coronary care units; cardiovascular, digestive disease, neurosciences, musculoskeletal, and obstetrics services; outpatient services, including physical therapy; cardiothoracic surgery, complex spinal surgery, neonatal intensive care, and neurosurgery services; quaternary care services in heart and kidney transplants; and limb-salvaging vascular procedures, acute level 1 trauma services, intravascular stroke care, minimally invasive cardiac valve replacement, imaging technology, and telemedicine access for various medical specialties.
 In addition, it operates ambulatory surgery and urgent care centers, imaging centers, surgical, off-campus emergency, and micro-hospitals; and offers healthcare business process services in the areas of hospital and physician revenue cycle management, as well as value-based care solutions to healthcare systems, individual hospitals, physician practices, self-insured organizations, health plans, and other entities.
 As of December 31, 2019, the company operated 65 hospitals, 24 surgical hospitals, and approximately 159 outpatient centers, as well as 260 ambulatory surgery, 39 urgent care, and 23 imaging centers in the United States.
 Tenet Healthcare Corporation was incorporated in 1975 and is headquartered in Dallas, Texas.